lovrosdu/klor/doc/03-semantics.md

 The body of the `select` forms an implicit `do` block and is projected recursively.

 In order for an `if` to be projectable when multiple roles are involved in its body, its two branches need to contain appropriate selections for all roles that are not `r`.
-During projection, all `offer` terms found in the branches are **merged** together to form the final projection.
+During projection, all `offer` expressions from the branches are **merged** together to form the final projection.
 The process of merging is technically involved and is out of the scope of this document.
-However, in case merging fails due to inadequate knowledge of choice, Klor will report an error during compilation.
+However, in case merging fails due to inadequate knowledge of choice, Klor will report an error during projection.

 For example: